sidd-kishan/mlwaf/README.md

-# Machine Learning Based Web Application Firelwall
+# Machine Learning Based Web Application Firewall

 #### The project is a POC to demonstrate an automatic regex based protection being incroporated in a base application here called "app.php".
 #### The application has 2 deployment:-